-In the 2012 Washington State Transportation Budget, the Legislature included a proviso (pdf 159 kb) directing the Washington State Department of Transportation (WSDOT) to identify and design a solution that will alleviate congestion at the SR 305 Suquamish Way intersection located in Kitsap County.
-Note: Construction funding for this project has yet to be identified.
+In the 2012 Washington State Transportation Budget, the Legislature included a proviso (pdf 159 kb) directing the Washington State Department of Transportation (WSDOT) to identify and design a solution for alleviating congestion at the SR 305 Suquamish Way intersection located in Kitsap County.

 |2003 Gas Tax (Nickel Funding)